noquake/j-virgil/README.md

 jvirgil is the first build.
 This Beta version is written entirely in Java and is more of proof-of-concept that I can get this thing working.

-All my friends know I love movies, and my older friends know I love books.
+All my friends know I love movies, and my oldest friends know I love books.
 I've become increasingly attracted to good writing.
-Since middle school I've kept a running document of my favorite quotes from friends, familiy, and notable pieces of cinema and literature, the problem is I can only relive this snippets when I look for them.
-Virgil is command-line based tool to record, edit, and store these snippets and display them in my terminal whenever I open it for the FIRST time. now i have to figure out how to do that.
+I've kept a running document of my favorite quotes from friends, familiy, and notable pieces of cinema and literature, the problem is I can only relive this snippets when I look for them.
+Virgil is command-line based tool to record, edit, and store these snippets and display them in my terminal whenever I open it for the first time [that day, every 12 hours? every session TBD].
+Now i have to figure out how to do that.

+# Installation

+Who knows.
+LEARN how to make packages.

+# Usage

+use ```virgil --help``` to print the list of supported commands.

 # JVIRGIL OBJECTIVES